RWD 3

-The RWD 3 was a 1930 Polish sports aircraft and liaison aircraft prototype, constructed by the RWD team, a single-engine high-wing monoplane.
+The RWD 3 was a 1930 Polish sports aircraft and liaison aircraft prototype.
+A single-engine high-wing monoplane, it was constructed by the RWD team.

 Development

 The RWD 3 was constructed by the RWD team of Stanisław Rogalski, Stanisław Wigura and Jerzy Drzewiecki in Warsaw.
 Since their earlier design, the RWD 2 sports aircraft appeared quite successful, the Polish Military of Defence ordered in 1929 to develop its enlarged variant as a liaison aircraft.
 It retained the same fish-shaped fuselage without a direct view towards forward from the pilot's seat, though the view improved due to a thin fuselage profile before the pilot.
 At the same time, the RWD developed similar enlarged sports aircraft, the RWD 4, which shared many features with the RWD 3, but was powered with an inline engine and did not have folding wings.

 One prototype was built for ground trials and one flying prototype.
 It was completed and flown by the designer Jerzy Drzewiecki in April 1930.
 Since it was found unsatisfactory as a liaison aircraft, it was handed over to sports aviation – Academic Aero Club in Warsaw, with the civil registration SP-WAA.
 It was used for training and in some competitions.
 Unlike the RWD 3, the RWD 4 appeared more successful design.